scoobaroo/rspec_testing_inventory/README.md

 #### Goal:  Pass products controller tests.

 * The failing specs are for a `ProductsController`.
-For the first part of this lab, implement the functionality for the `ProductsController` to pass the tests. **Some tips:**
+Implement the functionality for the `ProductsController` to pass the tests. **Some tips:**
   * Read the errors carefully.
 They will guide you as to what to do next.
   * Once you've gotten past the initial setup errors, and you have failing specs printing out in the Terminal, it may help to only run specific specs by name using `rspec spec -e '#index'`
 * You DON'T need to implement fully-functioning views.
-* To pass some of these tests, you'll have to add validations to your model to check that fields are present.
+* To pass some of these tests, you'll have to add model validations to check that fields are present.
+* Remember to use [strong parameters](http://guides.rubyonrails.org/action_controller_overview.html#strong-parameters) in your controller.

 #### Goal: Write tests for the product model.

 * Once you have all the specs passing for the `ProductsController`, it's time to implement unit tests for a product model.

 * Generate an rspec model test for the product model by running `rails g rspec:model product`.
 Read the log messages carefully and find the file(s) Rails expects you to use for testing.
 One of these files is `spec/factories/products.rb`.
-You'll use the factory in this file with the gems Factory Girl and FFaker to create data for testing.
+Do not overwrite this file!
+You'll use the factory in this file, with the gems Factory Girl and FFaker, to create data for testing.

 * The other new file generated for your model tests is in `spec/models`.
 In this file, write tests for a product model instance method called `margin`.
 The `#margin` method should calculate and return the [retail margin](http://retail.about.com/od/glossary/g/margin.htm) of the product instance.
+The retail margin is the retail price minus the wholesale price, divided by the retail price and expressed as a percentage.

-  * <details><summary>What product to test with?</summary>You can use Factory Girl to create a sample product in the test code.
+  * <details><summary>What product to test with?</summary>You can use Factory Girl to `create` a sample product in the test code.
 (See the controller code for an example.)
 Also calculate the product's profit margin (by hand) so you know what you expect the `margin` method to return.</details>

 * Write a test to ensure that the `#margin` method returns a `BigDecimal` value.

-* Write a test to endure that the `#margin` method returns a correct value.
+* Write a test to endure that the `#margin` method returns a correct value for some example product.

 * Run `rspec spec/models`, and read the output carefully.
 Fix any errors that are preventing your tests from running.

 * Once you have your model tests running, write code to pass them!
-Remember to use strong parameters.

 Feel free to reference the [solution branch](../../tree/solution) for guidance.